The National ALS Advocacy Conference

 - Representative Jason Crow (Colorado) affirmed that the ALS community “has a friend and an ally in Congress.”
 He is a prior Army Ranger whose wife’s cousin passed away from ALS.

-- Congressman Jeff Fortenberry (New England)
+- Congressman Jeff Fortenberry (New England) introduced the Accelerating Access to Critical Therapies for ALS Act.

-- Congressman Mike Quigley (Illinois)
+- Congressman Mike Quigley (Illinois) co-sponsored the Accelerating Access to Critical Therapies for ALS Act.

 How do the 2020 ALS community funding requests compare to historical asks?